 Leveraging Location Services

 Incorporating location services into your app can markedly improve the experience for its users.
-Features like automatic tracking can be implemented, which not only assist in determining whether a user is on an incorrect side of a street, but also in recognizing their activities.
+Features like automatic tracking can be implemented, which not only assist in determining whether a user is on the incorrect side of a street, but also in recognizing their activities.

 To ensure that location tracking does not drain the device’s battery life excessively, adherence to guidelines regarding background location limits is crucial.
 By incorporating maps within your app, you offer users the ability to visualize points of interest and have control over how these maps are displayed.
-With geofencing technology, it’s possible to create virtual boundaries around areas in the physical world allowing monitoring within those specified regions.
+With geofencing technology, it’s possible to create virtual boundaries around areas in the physical world, allowing monitoring within those specified regions.

 Integrating with Cloud Services